sandialabs/faodel/src/sbl/README_SBL.md

 ## sbl::source class

 The sbl::source class publishes log messages to all sbl::stream objects.
-When the sbl::source is created, it is assgined a severity which is fixed for the life of the source.
+When the sbl::source is created, it is assigned a severity which is fixed for the life of the source.
 Each source has a logger_id attribute that is applied to each message and ties it to a stream.
 Multiple sources should be created to generate message